 Employment disputes present risks for employers of all sizes.
-From work injury claims to allegations of discrimination and harassment, employees enjoy a number of statutory rights that allow them to pursue claims against their employers under a broad range of circumstances.
+From work injury claims to allegations of discrimination, employees enjoy a number of statutory rights that allow them to pursue claims against their employers under a broad range of circumstances.

 For employers, dealing with employment disputes involves challenges that are unique from those presented by other types of business litigation.
 From mandatory participation in administrative hearings to the risk of internal backlash if the company takes a firm stance against an employee’s complaint, there are numerous complex challenges and strategic considerations involved in defending against employee claims.